awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-ps.md

    RoleName : my-maintenance-window-role
    ```

-1. Run the following command to attach the `AmazonSSMMaintenanceWindowRole` managed policy to the role you created in the previous step:
+1. Run the following command to attach the `AmazonSSMMaintenanceWindowRole` managed policy to the role you created in the previous step\.

    ```
    Register-IAMRolePolicy `